malashinroman/CSVA/index.md

 ## More details

 Detailed explanation is given in this [paper](http://www.bookmetrix.com/detail/chapter/a7f25ed5-3900-4ab8-8631-d5da27cc1098#readers).
-I will make full access to it soon.
+Will be available soon.

 Here is some explanation without diving into details.